mobilizejs/mobilize.js/docs/manual/source/tutorial.rst

     });

-Alternatively if you are developing mobilize.js itself and you want to use the trunk version of the Javascript files you can do bootstrap locally.
+Alternatively if you are developing mobilize.js itself and you want to use the trunk version of the Javascript files you can bootstrap the framework locally.
 See *tests* folder for more examples.

+In this case, you manually link Javascript files and CSS files as bundles and mobilize.js will load each file individually.
+This way line number debug info stays intact.

+The order of files is shown below.

 .. code-block:: html